Karim-rahal/Doctor-s-Appointment-Schedule/README.md

 # Joint Heal

 Joint Heal is a dynamic website developed for physiotherapy clinic.
 It serves both anonymous visitors and registered users.
 Public features include general information about services, therapists, and contact options.
-Authenticated users gain acces to appointment booking, medical history, and personalized treatment updates.
+Authenticated users gain access to appointment booking, medical history, and personalized treatment updates.

 The website is built using HTML, CSS, JavaScript, and PHP.
 It is intended to run locally on a XAMPP environment, leveraging Apache as the web server and MySQL for database functionality.
 The project includes session-based authentication, secure form handling, and modular PHP scripting.